aden1350/scenarios/python/challenge-unleashing-the-power-of-decorators/step1.md

 ### TODO

-Create a decorator called `time_it` that will take in a function as an argument and time its execution.
+In `time_it.py`, create a decorator called `time_it` that will take in a function as an argument and time its execution.
 The decorator should print out the execution time in seconds.

 ### Examples